pdobrzynski/playwright-sniff/README.md

 # playwright-sniff

 A monitoring library for Playwright that measures action times, catches showstoppers, and generates comprehensive reports.
+By default, it collects showstoppers throughout test execution rather than failing immediately, displaying all issues in a consolidated report at the end.

 ## Features